If we were to believe everything that they show on television is true, Homeless people would be one of the most dangerous species on the planet.

 Homeless People deserve it

 Nobody deserves to be homeless.
 Some people are escaping domestic violence, fighting mental illness, overcoming an addiction, or just barely making enough money to afford a home.
 As a result, it takes people 3-6 months to find a new job after losing one – and in that brief period, it is very easy to become homeless.

 There are only homeless individuals not homeless families

 Families can end up being homeless due to recession, sudden job loss, health crisis or death of a family member.
 Women have a greater chance of pregnancy being homeless than being secure.
 They often must trade themselves for food and safe place to sleep.

 Homeless people are just lazy

-Living on the streets is not as much fun as we might think.
+Firstly, living on the streets is not as much fun as we might think.
 Nobody likes to be homeless.
-The government would not be spending millions on lazy people who want free food and free alcohol.
+On the other hand, the government would not be spending millions on lazy people who want free food and free alcohol.